As the global interest rates enter a downward trajectory what will be the impact on asset prices, and how can investors benefit?

 Floating rate notes are relatively low in volatility and work by offering a margin above the expected cash rate.
 The risk of loss on capital is subject to the issuer of the bond remaining solvent, which is why corporations with strong credit ratings (For example, the Australian big four banks) are often selected.

-Investors normally use these for funds that may be needed over the next 1 to 5 years.
+Investors normally use these for funds that may be needed over a short to medium term.

 Fixed rate bonds are also considered to be relatively low in volatility, however, in addition to credit risk they also carry interest rate risk.
 These bonds are issued at 100 when the bond is first issued and are redeemed at 100 on the maturity date (assuming no default), which is typically 5 to 10 years from the issuance date.